RaphaelBecquart/IJM-internship/README.md

   6/ Summarize the worm's data:
   - CSV file as a list of lists, each containing data for individual reoriented centrioles (described in Main_v3, end of the script)
-  - 5 'GRAPH' plots: worm is segmented into 5 anteroposterior segments.
+  - 10 'GRAPH' plots (5x Mean angle, 5x CSTD) : worm is segmented into 5 anteroposterior segments.
 For each segment we segment the average angle (moving average) of the centrioles according to its location.
 The x axis shows its medio-lateral location (0 = midline) while the y axis represents the angle.
 Each point is a centriole.
 The dark area represents the circular standard deviation (CSTD).

 **Before running Main_v3.ipynb**
 - For manual midline and edge selection: After pasting the coordinates on the .xlsm file, go to the Graph sheet and ensure that the plotted worm looks normal.
 If not, redo the manual segmentation.